Man uses laptop and holds a credit card.

 How the prime rate is determined

-Technically, each lender determines its own prime rate.
-However, prime rates tend to be similar or identical.
-That’s because lenders usually base prime rates on one number set by the Federal Reserve called the federal funds rate, Experian explains.
+Technically, individual banks or lenders determine their own prime rate, but across the board, prime rates tend to be similar.
+That’s because lenders usually base prime rates on a number set by the Federal Reserve called the federal funds rate.
 Banks often need to borrow money to maintain enough cash on hand for transactions.
 The federal funds rate is the interest rate the banks pay to borrow funds from other banks overnight.

 How the prime rate affects interest rates

-The prime rate is the basis for interest rates across many financial products.
+The prime rate is usually the base rate for interest across many financial products.
 However, the extent of the prime rate’s influence depends on the loan.
-When you apply for a loan or credit card, the current prime rate usually affects its interest rate.
-If a loan has a fixed interest rate, that means economic conditions don’t continue changing the interest rate after you’ve opened the account (though factors like missed payments may).
+When you apply for a personal loan or credit card, the current prime rate usually affects the interest rate you’ll pay.
+If a loan has a fixed interest rate, like a federal student loan or fixed-rate mortgage, that means economic conditions don’t continue changing the interest rate after you’ve opened the account (though factors like missed monthly payments may).

-Most credit cards have a variable interest rate.
-That means interest rates continue to fluctuate with the prime rate.
-Card issuers usually change their prime rates as the Federal Reserve changes the federal funds rate.
+Most credit cards have a variable interest rate, meaning their interest rates will fluctuate with the prime rate.
+Card issuers may change their prime rates as the Federal Reserve changes the federal funds rate.
 When the prime rate shifts, so do credit card interest rates.

-Essentially, if inflation causes the federal funds rate to go up, your card issuer may pass that cost onto you in the form of a higher interest rate.
+If inflation causes the federal funds rate to go up, the prime rate increases, and your card issuer or bank may pass that cost onto you in the form of a higher interest rate.
 Your credit card statement should show changes to your interest rate.
-Keep in mind that if you don’t carry a balance, these changes may not have much of an influence on your credit card bills.
+Keep in mind that if you don’t carry a balance on your credit cards, these changes may not have much of an influence on your credit card bills.

 Did you know?

-Some credit card issuers, like Discover, may have cards with a low APR introductory offer.
-A low intro APR on your account means you'll pay less in interest charges during the introductory period on balance transfers and purchases as long as you keep your account in good standing.
+Some credit card issuers have cards with a low APR (annual percentage rate) introductory offer, meaning you'll pay less in interest charges during the introductory period on balance transfers and purchases if you keep your account in good standing.

 Credit cards aren’t the only loans affected by changing prime rates.
-Adjustable-rate mortgages, small business loans, and some personal loans may also have variable rates.
+Other common products with a variable rate can include:

-The prime rate is one example of how economic trends and corporate finance may influence your budget.
+The prime rate is one example of how economic trends and corporate finance may influence your budget and spending habits.
 A prime rate change may also change the cost of carrying a credit card balance.
-Understanding the relationship between the prime rate and your credit card’s variable interest rate could help you make informed financial decisions.
+Understand the relationship between the prime rate and your credit card’s variable interest rate to make informed financial decisions.

 Next steps